Firefox (film): Reception

-Author Howard Hughes gave Firefox a negative review, "Watch the trailer, read the book, play the game — just avoid the film, it's another Eiger Sanction.
+U.S. President Ronald Reagan screened Firefox at Camp David in 1982.
+In his diary entry for June 18 of that year, Reagan called the film "darn good" and applauded it as "a one man job—act, direct, produce."
+A number of critics, however, were less enthusiastic about Firefox.
+Author Howard Hughes gave the film a negative review, saying, "Watch the trailer, read the book, play the game — just avoid the film, it's another Eiger Sanction.
 Less a 'Firefox', it's more of a damp squib, or at best a smoldering turkey."
-Vincent Canby's review in The New York Times made a similar assessment, zeroing in on Eastwood's lack of control over the plot line.
-"Firefox is only slightly more suspenseful than it is plausible.
+Vincent Canby's review in The New York Times made a similar assessment, zeroing in on Eastwood's lack of control over the plot line: "Firefox is only slightly more suspenseful than it is plausible.
 It's a James Bond movie without girls, a Superman movie without a sense of humor."

-However, Roger Ebert gave the film three-and-a-half stars out of four, describing it as "a slick, muscular thriller that combines espionage with science fiction.
-The movie works like a well-crafted machine."
+However, Roger Ebert gave the film three-and-a-half stars out of four, praising its special effects and describing it as "a slick, muscular thriller that combines espionage with science fiction," also saying that the "movie works like a well-crafted machine."
+Ebert identified "one sensational chase sequence," where Soviet pilot Voskov chases Eastwood in a "crevice between two ice cliffs," as a "homage" to Star Wars.
 Todd McCarthy of Variety panned the film as "a burn-out.
 Lethargic, characterless and, at 137 minutes, at least a half-hour too long."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that it was "generally entertaining," but "would be a lot more so if Eastwood, who served as producer-director, had excised some of the laborious buildup to the final shootout.
 Instead, we are asked to sit through some boring patches in which he avoids detection by Russian security officers, who seem to speak Russian or English whenever they like.
 What's uninteresting about all of this is that we know that Clint is going to make it to the plane.
 So, let's get on with it."

 Sheila Benson of the Los Angeles Times called the film "a sagging, overlong disappointment, talky and slow to ignite.
 It is the first time that Eastwood the director has served Eastwood the actor-icon so badly, and it is unnerving."
 Gary Arnold of The Washington Post wrote, "Both loyal fans and neutral observers may agree that Eastwood has steered himself into a peculiarly murky flight path on this occasion," calling the plot "far-fetched" and expressing disappointment that "the Firefox doesn't look all that formidable on the screen ...
 The only in-flight special effect that stirs the imagination is the parallel curtains of water that suddenly erupt in the wake of the plane as it whooshes across the ocean."

-As of November 2021, the review aggregation website Rotten Tomatoes gives the film a score of 38% based on reviews from 16 critics.
+As of August 2023, the review aggregation website Rotten Tomatoes gives the film a score of 41% based on reviews from 17 critics.